-3.1.
-Owners and Controllers
+- 3.1.
+Owners and Controllers - 3.1.1.

-- 3.1.1.
 The "owner" of a card is the player who physically owns the card and started the game with it in their deck.
 When the game ends, each player returns the cards they own back into their deck. - 3.1.2.
 The "controller" of a card, ability, or effect is the player who is currently using it.
 The controller of a card put in a given zone is the player to whom that zone belongs. - 3.1.2.1.
 A passive ability's controller is the player who controls the card with the ability or the effect that produced the ability. - 3.1.2.2.
 An activated ability's controller is the player who played it. - 3.1.2.3.
 An automatic ability's controller is the player who controls the card with the ability or the effect that produced the ability. - 3.1.2.4.
 An effect's controller is the player who controls the ability that produced it. - 3.1.2.4.1.
-If an effect requires a player to perform an action without specifying which player, that effect's controller performs the action.

-3.2.
-Play Points and Evolution Points
+If an effect requires a player to perform an action without specifying which player, that effect's controller performs the action. - 3.2.
+Play Points and Evolution Points - 3.2.1.

-- 3.2.1.
 "Play points," "maximum play points," and "evolution points" are types of numeric information that each player possesses. - 3.2.2.
 Play points represent the cost that players must pay to perform certain actions, such as playing a card or evolving a follower (10.4.3). - 3.2.3.
-Maximum play points represent the number of play points a player receives at the start of their turn - 3.2.4.
-There is a limit to the amount of play points and maximum play points a player can have.
-If, during a game, a player's play points or maximum play points would exceed this limit, their play points or maximum play points become equal to the limit instead. - 3.2.4.1.
-The limit for play points and maximum play points is 10. - 3.2.5.
-Evolution points are represented by "Evolution Point" cards and may be used by a player in lieu of one play point when playing an evolve ability (12.2).
+Maximum play points represent the number of play points a player receives at the start of their turn. - 3.2.4.
+There are lower and upper limits to the amount of play points and maximum play points a player can have.
+If, during a game, a player's play points or maximum play points would rise above or fall beneath these limits, their play points or maximum play points become equal to the respective limit instead.

+- 3.2.4.1.
+The lower limit for maximum play points is 0.
+The upper limit for maximum play points is 10. - 3.2.4.2.
+The lower limit for play points is 0, while the upper limit is equal to the player's current maximum play points. - 3.2.5.
+Evolution points are represented by "Evolution Point" cards and may be used by a player in lieu of one play point when playing an evolve ability (12.2). - 3.2.5.1.
+The lower limit for evolution points is 0.